lugino-emeritus/py-ntlib/README.md

 Provides the following methods:

-- `config_log(level='INFO')`: set a basic config for logging, it is possible to set an additional format
+- `config_log(level='INFO')`: set a basic config for logging, it is possible to set an additional format or a rotating log file
 - `options = load_config(name)`: import `_confpath.py` which defines a path to a json dictionary (*config.json*) containing `options` for ntlib module `name`

 - `reload(module)`: reload module, extends function from `importlib`